 2. Don't list your specific job on Facebook.
 Do you really want the enemy to know specifically what you do?
 That information could potentially be used against you.

 6. Don't post your metadata.
 "What is metadata," you ask?
 Metadata is that information linked to your photos or status updates letting people know where you posted from.
-Let's specifically think about ones that are sent to you by you husbands that you then post for them.
+Let's specifically think about ones that are sent to you by your service member that you then post for them.
 Have you ever seen MythBusters?
 Well one of the hosts made a big booboo by posting a picture of what was later determined to be his house.
 How did people figure that out?
 One word -- Metadata.
 So, not to dwell on this particular part of OPSEC too much here's quick link to how to remove that info.